 1 REMD-US only: REMD runs all individuals simulations simultaneously, in parallel.
-Thus, running the REMD simulation requires a number of processors equal to a multiple of the total number of replicas.
-Thus, significant computational resources are often required, unless the number of replicas is sufficiently small.
+Running the REMD simulation requires a total number of processors equal to an integer multiple, N, of the total number of replicas.
+Therefore, significant computational resources are often required, unless the number of replicas is sufficiently small.
 Running REMD through NAMD also requires a version of NAMD compiled with the replicas option.
 If these criteria are met, running the REMD simulation is essentially the same as running a normal NAMD simulation, except with the additional replicas option:

-namd2 +replicas <number of replicas> +p<N\number of replicas> \ job0.conf +stdout output/%d/\$NAME.%d.log namd2 +p<number of cores> winOA.conf > winOA.log
+namd2 +replicas <number of replicas> +p<Nnumber of replicas> \ job0.conf +stdout output/%d/NAME.%d.log

-Additional simulations can be run using the job1.conf file.
+NAME in the above command can be changed to the job name, in this case, job0.
+Additional simulations can be run using the job1.conf, job2.conf, etc. files, and changing NAME to the current job name.
+The option +stdout output/%d/NAME.%d.log produces a separate .log file for each replica in the proper output directory.
+A separate, REMD-specific .log file will also be written in the REMD-US/ directory which details the progress of the exchanges between replicas.
 As job0.conf is running, it outputs restart .tcl files in the output directory.
 These restart files can then be called by subsequent jobs, i.e. job1.conf calls output/AmtB-A.job0.restart500.tcl.

 2 US only: For US-only simulations, one needs to run each window individually.
-Although it is likely you will run them on a cluster with your own specific job-submission scripts, the simplest way to run a window is to navigate to its directory and type
+Although it is likely you will run them on a cluster with your own specific job-submission scripts, the simplest way to run a window is to navigate to its directory and type namd2 +p<number of cores> winOA.conf > winOA.log